eccenca/documentation.eccenca.com/docs/explore-and-author/query-module/index.md

 ## Introduction

-The Query module provides a user interface to store, describe, search and edit SPARQL queries The queries are evaluated on the Knowledge Graph and provide a way to granularly aggregate semantic data as tables.
+The Query module provides a user interface to store, describe, search and edit SPARQL queries.
+The queries are evaluated on the Knowledge Graph and provide a way to granularly aggregate semantic data as tables.
 These tables can then be exported as CSV, Excel or JSON documents.